Q1 2023 EPS Estimates for Euronet Worldwide, Inc. (NASDAQ:EEFT) Lowered by Northland Capmk

 Institutional Inflows and Outflows

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-Allspring Global Investments Holdings LLC lifted its position in Euronet Worldwide by 13.6% during the fourth quarter.
-Allspring Global Investments Holdings LLC now owns 2,873,457 shares of the business services provider’s stock valued at $271,197,000 after purchasing an additional 342,927 shares during the period.
-Wasatch Advisors Inc. lifted its position in Euronet Worldwide by 18.5% during the first quarter.
-Wasatch Advisors Inc. now owns 2,764,637 shares of the business services provider’s stock valued at $359,818,000 after purchasing an additional 431,262 shares during the period.
-Capital Research Global Investors lifted its position in Euronet Worldwide by 10.2% during the first quarter.
-Capital Research Global Investors now owns 1,122,002 shares of the business services provider’s stock valued at $146,029,000 after purchasing an additional 103,786 shares during the period.
-Turtle Creek Asset Management Inc. lifted its position in Euronet Worldwide by 35.2% during the third quarter.
-Turtle Creek Asset Management Inc. now owns 1,001,664 shares of the business services provider’s stock valued at $75,886,000 after purchasing an additional 261,033 shares during the period.
-Finally, FMR LLC lifted its position in Euronet Worldwide by 0.3% during the second quarter.
-FMR LLC now owns 899,182 shares of the business services provider’s stock valued at $90,449,000 after purchasing an additional 2,529 shares during the period.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Portolan Capital Management LLC bought a new position in Euronet Worldwide during the fourth quarter valued at approximately $15,723,000.
+Charles Schwab Investment Management Inc. lifted its position in Euronet Worldwide by 3.7% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 541,420 shares of the business services provider’s stock valued at $51,099,000 after purchasing an additional 19,436 shares during the period.
+Baird Financial Group Inc. lifted its position in Euronet Worldwide by 18.3% during the fourth quarter.
+Baird Financial Group Inc. now owns 557,695 shares of the business services provider’s stock valued at $52,636,000 after purchasing an additional 86,374 shares during the period.
+Voss Capital LLC lifted its position in Euronet Worldwide by 116.0% during the fourth quarter.
+Voss Capital LLC now owns 210,249 shares of the business services provider’s stock valued at $19,843,000 after purchasing an additional 112,913 shares during the period.
+Finally, Panagora Asset Management Inc. bought a new position in Euronet Worldwide during the fourth quarter valued at approximately $224,000.
 Institutional investors own 93.16% of the company’s stock.

 About Euronet Worldwide